-HANDS-ON CANADIAN GEOGRAPHY & HISTORY FOR KIDS
+HANDS-ON GEOGRAPHY & HISTORY FOR KIDS

 The Great Canadian Adventure is a unique curriculum that applies the essential elements for geographic literacy and historical thinking to Canada.